Zenith-the-realest/school-vault/Notes/Physics/Electric current.md

 Charge (symbol **Q**) is measured in **C**oulombs, current (symbol **I**) is measured in **A**mperes, and time (symbol lower-case t) measured in **s**econds.

+# References:

+[[Graphs of p.d. and current]] - Use of current to plot a characteristic graph